This post was last updated on March 6, 2023.

 What Is Subscription Billing?

-Subscription billing involves collecting recurrent payments from customers automatically at set intervals.
+Subscription billing involves collecting recurring payments from customers automatically at set intervals.

 This model can be used for all types of services and products from B2B and B2C businesses.